elenaferr0/tsp-optimization/report/sections/introduction.typ

 #show : init-glossary.with(defs)

 = Introduction
-This report presents two ways which were implemented to solve the @TSP:both: an exact approach and a genetic algorithm.
+This report presents two approaches which were implemented to solve the @TSP:both: an exact method and a genetic algorithm.
 More specifically, this project positions itself in the context of @PCB:pl production, where the goal is to find the shortest path for a drill to take when boring holes in a board.

 == Project structure
 #text("TODO: structure, code, scripts", red, size: 18pt)